WaterLily-jl/WaterLily.jl/README.md

 lamda(a::Simulation) = (@inside a.flow.σ[I] = WaterLily.λ₂(I, a.flow.u);
                         a.flow.σ |> Array;)

-# this maps what to write to the name in the file
+# this maps field names to values in the file
 custom_attrib = Dict(
     "Velocity" => velocity,
     "Pressure" => pressure,